 - Go To Trail: Rock Garden

-Located within the Lake Tahoe Basin in California’s Sierra Nevada, Northstar is the go-to place for lift-serviced downhill biking for Northern California and Nevada.
+Located within the Lake Tahoe Basin in California’s Sierra Nevada, Northstar is the go-to place for lift-serviced downhill biking in Northern California and Nevada.
 The multitude of trails on the mountain often inter-connect with various cross-country trails that allow you to leave the resort and explore the slew of scenic trails in the Lake Tahoe area.
 Northstar offers the largest and most diverse selection of trails in Northern California.

 - Vertical: 2,280′ / 695m